 I love this hymn and just have to post it now and then–To Be a Pilgrim, by John Bunyan, author of Pilgrim’s Progress.
 Performed by Maddy Prior and the Carnival Band.
 It’s the kind of hymn that adds some spark to your bark!

 Also known as He Who Would Valiant Be.

 Enjoy the photos of English cathedrals as you listen to the hymn, Dear Lord and Father of Mankind, sung by the Choir of the Abbey School in Tewksbury.

-For those of you who are new here, we take hymn requests: so if there’s a favorite hymn you’d like us to post, just say the word and we’ll do the rest.
+If you’re new here, we take hymn requests.
+If you have a favorite hymn you’d like to share, just leave a comment anywhere on the blog and we’ll do the rest.